-5.6.3 Subroutine (GOSUB, POP, AND RETURN) statements
+5.6.3 SUBROUTINE (GOSUB, POP, AND RETURN) STATEMENTS

 BASIC programs may contain internal BASIC subroutines.
-An internal subroutine is a sequence of BASIC statements performing a welldefined function or operation within the POWER BASIC program.
+An internal subroutine is a sequence of BASIC statements performing a well-defined function or operation within the POWER BASIC program.
 Three types of statements govern access to a subroutine: a GOSUB statement for entry into the subroutine, a POP statement for exiting nested subroutines, and a RETURN statement for return to the calling program.

+'''

-<line number> GOSUB <line number>
+e number> GOSUB <line number>

-<line number> POP
+e number> POP

-<line number> RETURN
+e number> RETURN

+'''

 An internal POWER BASIC subroutine may be invoked from any point within the program by using a GOSUB statement which specifies the entry point of the subroutine as a line number.
-Execution of the
+Execution of the GOSUB statement pushes the address of the statement immediately following the GOSUB statement onto the GOSUB stack for return and passes execution to the specified line number.

-FIGURE 5-1.
+FIGURE 5-1

 GOSUB Example